 Lazzaretto Vecchio Venice

-Originally the island was inhabited by a Catholic Order.
-They built a church dedicated to Santa Maria di Nazareth.
+Originally the island was inhabited by a Catholic Order, who constructed a church dedicated to Santa Maria di Nazareth.

 The Lazzaretto Vecchio was created by the Venetian Republic in the year 1423.
 This was done at the behest of San Bernardino di Siena.
 The name derives from the patron saint of people suffering from the plague, San Lazzaro.